-The Art Faculty, within the Mass Communication Visual & Performing Arts Department presents Recent Works, November 8-December 2, 2021 in the Arts Center/Gallery.
-The participating faculty are: Roberta Tucci, Heather Ossandon, Lori Crawford, Billy Colbert and Hazel Bradshaw-Beaumont.
+The Arts Center/Gallery presented Recent Works, a collection of recent work by the Art Program Faculty (Mass Communication Visual & Performing Arts Department), November 8-December 2, 2021.
+The participating faculty were: Roberta Tucci, Heather Ossandon, Lori Crawford, Billy Colbert and Hazel Bradshaw-Beaumont.

 Points of Juxtaposition

 Points of Juxtaposition began in 2008 when a group of African-American artists came together for a dynamic presentation of art.
 Like the points of a compass, each artist represents their unique perspective of life in America and from an older African consciousness.
 The artists of Points of Juxtaposition direct their brushes, styles, camera lenses and digital tools at the social ills, beauty, and history of African Americans in this country.

 Meet the Artists Reception, Friday, October 22, 2021, 2:00pm-6:00pm